JudeWillmer/Microsoft-Intune-Administration-Lab/01 - Entra ID and Device Enrolment/README.md

 ## Implementation

-I signed in using the newly created **Hardy D'Souza** account to generate authentication activity within the **JayTech Ltd** environment.
+I signed in using the newly created **Hardy Souza** account to generate authentication activity within the **JayTech Ltd** environment.
 The initial sign-in event was recorded as **Interrupted** because the temporary password needed to be changed before the authentication process could continue.

 After changing the password, I successfully signed in with the account.
 I then reviewed the user's **sign-in logs** within Microsoft Entra ID and examined the successful authentication event to confirm the sign-in status and review the available authentication information.